Macawls/blog/content/post/Minimax/index.md

 So what I've realized is, I'm incapable of finishing an entire project just using FP.
 I think sometimes, OOP or Procedural is simply a better option.
 Different tools for different jobs.
 FP is amazing to work with but it can become really performance intensive.
 You're constantly creating new objects, copying them around and it puts heavy pressure on the GC.
 RIP stack space.
 It allocates a lot simply by design.
 In a performance critical environment or particular space in the codebase, do you really want that 5 chained function with functions as arguments that are just multiple levels deep?
 Hell naw 😌, FP is not a silver bullet.

+However I really like not having to write functions with void signatures everywhere, because without context, its difficult to know what it's actually doing.

 <p align="center">
  <video width="400" controls>
   <source src="cat.mp4" type="video/mp4">